Move before street cleaning becomes a ticket.

 Data retention

-Reminder data stored on your device remains there until you remove it or uninstall the app.
-If you turn on diagnostics, those events are retained only as long as needed to operate and improve the service, then deleted or aggregated.
-Support emails are kept as needed to answer your request and maintain records.
+Reminder and vehicle data stored on your device remains there until you remove it or uninstall the app.
+CurbCue does not intentionally retain sign images in its own database after a scan is processed.
+Diagnostics, hashed usage-limit records, security records, subscription-verification records, and problem reports are retained only as long as reasonably necessary to operate, secure, support, and improve the service, comply with legal obligations, and resolve disputes; they are then deleted or aggregated.
+Support emails are kept as needed to answer your request and maintain support records.

 Your choices